moisesriestra/moodle-early-performance-prediction/README.md

 # Students' performance prediction and clustering with LMS log information

-This repository contains the code used in the paper *Massive LMS log data analysis for the early prediction of course-agnostic student performance*.
+This repository contains the code used in the paper *Massive LMS log data analysis for the early prediction of course-agnostic student performance*, by [Moisés Riestra-Gonzalez](http://www.pulso.uniovi.es/members/), [Maria del Puerto Paule-Ruiz](http://www.pulso.uniovi.es/members/) and [Francisco Ortin](http://www.reflection.uniovi.es/ortin/).

 The repository contains not only the code to train the predictive and clustering models, but also the datasets used to create those models.